ovska/FlameCsv/docs/docs/examples.md

 The `Read` and `ReadAsync` methods return an enumerable-object that can be used with `foreach` or LINQ.

-Thanks to the power of C# generics, all APIs can be used with data both `char` and `byte` interchangeably.
+Thanks to the power of C# generics, all APIs can be used with data both @"System.Char?text=char" and @"System.Byte?text=byte" interchangeably.
 The library expects bytes to represent UTF-8 text, so it can be used with ASCII data as well.

 The synchronous methods accept common .NET data types: @"System.String", @"System.ReadOnlyMemory`1".
 These types are converted internally to a @"System.Buffers.ReadOnlySequence`1", which can also be used directly.